Updated March 5, 2019.

 Slumberland capitalized on this trend and over the years began expanding into other products lines including bedroom furniture, La-Z-Boy recliners, and limited collections of furniture for the whole house, including living room and dining room furniture, chairs, area rugs, bed linens, tables, wall décor, cabinets and storage pieces, and home office furniture.

-This company is currently ranked #200 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1967 and franchising since 1974, the number of locations currently stands at 127, of which 53 are company-owned.
+This company was previously ranked #200 on Entrepreneur magazine’s Franchise 500 list, but has slipped off the list entirely and hasn’t reported data for two years.
+Founded in 1967 and franchising since 1974, the number of locations stood at 127 in 2017, of which 53 were company-owned and all were located in the U.S.

 10. Metal Supermarkets